 He burst into the room, not understanding the reason for the raw primal fear that had come over him.

-The room looked exactly as it was when he had left it.
+It looked exactly as it had been when he'd left it.

-"Sam, you old hound," he thought to himself,"always giving me the bitch-face and when I'm not around you treat yourself."
+"Sam, you old hound," he grunted amused.
+"Always giving me the bitch-face, then when I'm not around you treat yourself."

 He moved to the bathroom door and listened.

-The seconds ticked by and he knocked on the wood.
-"Sammy, you in there?" and to his chagrin the door slid open underneath his surprised knuckles.
+To his chagrin the door slid open underneath his knuckles.

-The fear that had just calmed itself returned ten-fold as he rushed into the bathroom.
+The fear that had just calmed itself ,returned ten-fold as he rushed into the bathroom.
+No Sam.

-He made a one hundred and eighty degree turn and he noticed that there was only one bed situated on the opposite wall of the room.
+He made a one hundred and eighty degree turn and noticed there was only one bed situated on the opposite wall of the room.